How to choose the right payment methods

 Flexibility in other markets

-Particularly if you do business in a range of international markets, providing a wealth of different payment methods is vital.
+Particularly if you do business in multiple international markets, providing a variety of payment methods is vital.

 That’s because different regions and countries around the world have their own preferred payment methods.
 Alipay and WeChat Pay are the dominant payment methods in China, for instance, while debit cards are still the most popular way to pay in the US.